Masaru2/pokejp/README.md

 # Pokémon Red, Green, and Blue JP: Masaru2 Edition

 **pokejp** serves as a dissassembly base, based on the Japanese releases of the Generation 1 Pokémon games.
-Improves the romhacks made by the user MoriyaFaith, restores and fixes various things that weren't in his romhack
+Improves the romhack made by the user MoriyaFaith and fixes various things that weren't in his romhack.

 It builds the following ROMs: